 Maybe you’re a “Call the Midwife” fan or maybe you’re just looking for a new doctor.
 Either way, did you know that you can get medical care from a certified nurse midwife, even if you’re not pregnant?

-It’s commonly assumed that midwives only care for women who are pregnant or giving birth, but that’s simply not the case, says Yasmeen Bruckner, M.S.N., C.N.M., a certified nurse midwife who sees patients at the Midwives Clinic at Northwest Outpatient Medical Center and the Childbirth Center at UW Medical Center – Northwest.
+It’s commonly assumed that midwives only care for people who are pregnant or giving birth, but that’s simply not the case, says Yasmeen Bruckner, a certified nurse midwife who sees patients at the Midwives Clinic at Northwest Outpatient Medical Center and the Childbirth Center at UW Medical Center – Northwest.

-“Midwives care for women throughout life, meaning we can help with periods, menopause transition, contraception needs and more,” she says.
+“Midwives provide reproductive and gynecologic care throughout life, meaning we can help with periods, menopause transition, contraception needs and more,” she says.

 Midwives are specialists in reproductive and gynecologic care

 Midwives are trained to be knowledgeable about how health needs change at different stages in life, Bruckner says.

 Younger people might have questions about what’s normal and what’s unusual with their period or what kind of birth control is right for them.
 Some people have questions about infertility or starting a family; others may wonder what to expect as they get older and their bodies change.

 Bruckner helps her patients with all of these issues and more.
 She also does things like STI (sexually transmitted infection) testing, pap smears and breast exams.